Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/MRC/2019-12-18-Bidirectional_Attention_Flow_for_Machine_Comprehension.md

 {% include MathJax.html %}

-They propose the bidirectional attention flow, i.e. they separate the attention layer and modeling layer in contrary with dynamically learning the attention within modeling layer like the previous work ([Bahdanau et al. 2015 ICLR](https://arxiv.org/abs/1409.0473))
+They propose the bidirectional attention flow, i.e. they separate the attention layer and modeling layer in contrary with dynamically learning the attention within modeling layer like the previous work ([Bahdanau et al., 2015 ICLR](https://arxiv.org/abs/1409.0473))

 That is, they use similarity matrix (called affinity matrix in another way) to make Context-to-query attention and Query-to-Context attention.